-The regional threshold for Hispanic/Latino ethnicity origin populations is 14.2 percent.
-61 of the total 257 Block Groups in the DCHC MPO area have Hispanic/Latino Ethnicity Origin populations that represent greater than 14.2 percent of the total population and were considered communities of concern.
-Of the 61 Block Groups, 11 Block Groups had Hispanic/ Latino Ethnicity Origin populations that exceeded 40 percent of the total population.
-The City of Durham had the greatest number of Hispanic/Latino Ethnicity Origin communities of concern.
-There were 49 Block Groups located in the City of Durham that exceeded the regional threshold for Hispanic/Latino Ethnicity Origin populations.
-The remaining Block Groups that exceeded the regional threshold were located in Orange County.
-There was a cluster of Block Groups within, or adjacent to, Carrboro and another cluster adjacent to US 70.
+The regional threshold for Hispanic/Latino ethnicity origin populations is 14.21 percent.

+There are 61 Block Groups in the DCHC MPO area that have Hispanic/Latino Ethnicity Origin populations greater than 14.21 percent and are considered communities of concern.
+Of the 61 Block Groups, 11 have Hispanic/Latino Ethnicity Origin populations that exceed 40 percent of the total population.
+The City of Durham has the greatest number of Hispanic/Latino Ethnicity Origin communities of concern.
+There are 49 Block Groups located in the City of Durham that exceed the regional threshold for Hispanic/ Latino Ethnicity Origin populations.
+There are 12 Block Groups located in Orange County that exceed the regional threshold for Hispanic/ Latino Ethnicity Origin populations.
+Nine of the 12 are located in Chapel Hill and Carrboro and the remainder are located in along US-70.